-“I’m not-” I’m not a therapist, I wanted to say.
+“I’m not—” I’m not a therapist, I wanted to say.
 I wasn’t anybody’s lost love either, because I wasn’t stupid enough to think that whoever Kiera had lost had just been a friend.
-Not with the way she was looking at me. “…Why are you chasing Jaylie?”
+Not with the way she was looking at me. “…Why are you chasing that girl?
+Jaylie?”
 I asked instead.

 Her fingers closed into fists.
 Her eyes closed.
 If I was good at anything, it was saying the wrong thing at the wrong time.

 “Is that her fucking name?”
 Kiera said from between gritted teeth.